 This new award recognises imaginative, engaging and informative approaches adopted by parking organisations to communicating with the public and other organisations.
 Entries may relate to marketing campaigns, public information or public consultations undertaken by both the public and private sector.

 Parking is an essential urban service without which towns and cities would cease to function.
-There are people and organisations in the UK and internationally who are fundamentally rethinking and reinventing the way in which parking is planned, designed, provided, experienced and marketed.
-The award will be presented to a person, organisation or project from the world of parking and property.
+The award will be presented to a person, organisation or project in the UK or internationally that is fundamentally rethinking and reinventing the way in which parking is planned, designed, provided, experienced and marketed.

 This special award recognises a parking professional who has made an outstanding contribution to the sector.
 The candidates will be based on nominations from within the parking sector.
 Parking organisations and professionals are invited to nominate an individual who has consistently made an outstanding contribution to the industry and represents a 'model of excellence' across their entire career.